webishdev/spring-boot-react-stopnik-demo/README.md

 ### Usage

-The Spring Boot server provides a simple Hello World API endpoint and an additional Admin endpoint, both are protected only differ only by the allowed role.
+The Spring Boot server provides a simple Hello World API endpoint and an additional Admin endpoint, both are protected and only differ by the allowed role.

 With a valid Bearer token in HTTP Authorization header the following endpoints can be accessed with GET